TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.43.md

 ---

-He saith unto them, How then doth David in the Spirit call him Lord, saying,
+He said to them, "How then does David in the Spirit call him Lord, saying,